-North Troy has the opportunity to reenvision the underutilized land adjacent to Northfield Parkway and the vacant lot on the northwest corner of Crooks Road and Long Lake Road as singlefamily attached residential.
-Singlefamily attached residential will provide residents with convenient access to work, schools, and the new infill service amenities.
+North Troy has the opportunity to re-envision the underutilized land adjacent to Northfield Parkway.
+A variety of housing options will provide residents with convenient access to work, schools, and the new infill service amenities.
 It will also provide an appropriate transition between the more intense multiple story office use and the less intense single family neighborhoods.